kathariyabiren/kathariyabiren.github.io/README.md

 - Machine Learning, Neural Network and Deep Learning

 ## Experience
-- RESEARCH ASSISTANT | MCC LAB, UMKC | AUGUST 2016-PRESENT
+- RESEARCH ASSISTANT, MCC LAB, UMKC (AUGUST 2016-PRESENT) ·	The key responsibilities are to conduct research on different topics related to multimedia computation and compression under the supervision of Professor Zhu Li.

 ## Publication